tecywiz121/plugins/README.md

 Future Plans
 -------

-* **Bidirectional API**
-  * Currently plugins are sent arguments prior to being started, and that is the last communication that happens.
-I'd like to enable bidirectional communication between the plugins and the host program.
-I'm thinking some kind of structure that is sent to the plugins on load that contains the relevant functions.

 * **Events/Messaging**
  * I'd like to have some kind of event/messaging system where the plugins can subscribe/publish to topics to allow for inter-plugin communication.